top of page

 ELIZABETH FITTON-HIGGINS

-Elizabeth is a Non Executive Director, who provides strategic advisory support to The Mangrove Collective.
+Elizabeth was a Non Executive Director, who provided strategic advisory support to The Mangrove Collective until September 2025.
 She previously served as The Mangrove Collective's Co-Director during 2018 - 2022 until she joined Habitat for Humanity New Zealand as their International Programmes Director.

 Elizabeth is an experienced international development professional with proven ability to manage and build cross-cultural, local and international teams.
 She has an extensive background in high-level policy analysis and development, and has worked in international fora such as the G7 and the EU.
 Elizabeth also has outstanding research and monitoring and evaluation (M&E) skills.
 She has a wide range of public and community engagement experience, including co-design methodologies, facilitating workshops and survey design.
 She has International Association for Public Participation (IAP2) accreditation.
 She is fluent in English, Dutch and German.